How to Decorate and Make Designs on Your T Shirts and Blue Jeans by Reverse Dyeing with Liquid Bleach and a Bleach Pen

-Have you accidentally spilled bleach on your shirt and just threw it away?
-Well, has it ever occurred to you to use bleach or a bleach pen on purpose to make designs on your shirts?
+Have you ever accidentally spilled bleach on your shirt and thought it was ruined so you just threw it away?
+Well, did you know that you can also use bleach or a bleach pen on purpose to make designs on your shirts?
+How cool is that?

-If that old pair of jeans you used to love could use some help then why not pretty it up the easy way with a good old bleach pen!
+And it’s not just for your tees, either.
+If that old pair of blue jeans you used to love could use some help then why not pretty it up the easy way with a good old bleach pen!

 4 Different Bleach Shirt Designs